In need of a blower motor replacement in the Phoenix area?

-AC are sized in “tonnage”, which refers to how much heat it can remove from your home in an hour.
+Your AC system is sized in “tonnage”, which refers to how much heat it can remove from your home in an hour.
 Residential ACs are typically anywhere from 1 to 5 tons.
 Not sure what size AC you have?
-Follow the instructions in this article or contact the HVAC company who installed your AC.
+Follow the instructions in this article or contact the HVAC company that installed your AC.

 There are 3 different kinds of blower motors (listed below from most to least expensive):

 The important thing to understand is that if you’re only replacing the blower motor, you don’t have a choice in the type of blower motor you get.
 For example, if you currently have a multi-speed AC unit, you’re getting a multi-speed blower motor.